SUPER STATE STRATEGY

 Our primary objectives in Texas are to: 1) flip the U.S. Senate seat currently held by John Cornyn, 2) compete for the state’s 38 Electoral College votes, and 3) break unified GOP control of the state government by flipping the Texas State House.

-In the state House, we are currently targeting 11 districts—nine GOP-held seats and two Democratic holds.
-Nine of these districts voted for Beto O’Rourke in 2018, making them competitive in 2020.
-Geographically, the pathway to victory runs through the Dallas/Fort Worth metro area (seven targets) and the greater Houston metro area (four targets).
+In the state house, we are currently targeting 15 districts—13 GOP-held seats and two Democratic holds.
+Ten of these districts voted for Beto O’Rourke in 2018, making them competitive in 2020.
+Geographically, our targets span the entire state, but are primarily concentrated around the Dallas/Fort Worth metro area (eight targets) and the greater Houston metro area (five targets).

 By the numbers